yuhanj/yuhanj.github.io/projects/project-uhshield.md

 <a href="https://hacc.hawaii.gov/">Hawaii Annual Code Challenge (HACC)</a> is a unique hackathon that lasts for a few weeks to encourage the developers and the event sponsors to communicate and provide sustainable solutions for the state of Hawaii.

-In this year, I joined the HACC 2020 with my friends <a href="https://tianhuizhou.github.io/">Tianhui Zhou</a> and <a href="https://heweiron.github.io/">Weirong He</a>.
-We formed Team Trigeeks, worked together on the UH building security topic and won the third prize.
+This year, I joined the HACC 2020 with my friends <a href="https://tianhuizhou.github.io/">Tianhui Zhou</a> and <a href="https://heweiron.github.io/">Weirong He</a>.
+We formed Team Trigeeks, worked together on the UH building security topic, and won the third prize.

 ## What is UHShield?

 ### About the challenge

 Some UH buildings require significant access control, such as the IT Center.
-The ITC has an Emergency Situation Room and a Data Center.
-Currently, building security requires physical monitoring of guests, which is resource intensive and not always feasible.
-The goal of this challenge is to explore application designs that improve security for UH buildings while reducing personnel costs.
+Currently, building security requires physical monitoring of guests, which is resource-intensive and not always feasible.
+This challenge aims to explore application designs that improve security for UH buildings while reducing personnel costs.
+The developer should make a web/mobile application to improve the workflow and reduce personnel cost.

 ### Our solution